egee-irl/clone-it/README.md

 # Rekal
-A simple application that can download multiple GitHub projects for you.
-This is pretty handy for micro-service based applications where each feature/function has its own repository.
+A simple asynchronous ~~library~~ that can download multiple Git repos at once.